We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 CBD balms may help moisturize skin and relieve soreness, inflammation, and discomfort.
 If people wish to use CBD products, there are a variety of other topical products available and other forms of CBD that they can ingest.

 Before purchasing a CBD product, people should ensure it is from a reputable company and passes safety tests.
-It is also advisable to consult their doctor before using any CBD products.
+It is also advisable to consult a healthcare professional before using any CBD products.